 Political, economic and regulatory influences are subjecting the health care industry to potential fundamental changes that could substantially affect our results of operations.
 In many countries, the government controls the pricing and profitability of prescription pharmaceuticals.
 In the United States, we expect that there will continue to be federal and state proposals to implement similar governmental controls.
 In addition, recent changes in the Medicare program and increasing emphasis on managed care in the United States will continue to put pressure on pharmaceutical product pricing.
 It is uncertain whether or when any legislative proposals will be adopted or what actions federal, state, or private payers for health care treatment and services may take in response to any health care reform proposal or legislation.
 We cannot predict the effect health care reforms may have on our business and we can offer no assurances that any of these reforms will not have a material adverse effect on our business.
-These actual and potential changes are causing the marketplace to put increased emphasis on the delivery of more cost-effective treatments.
-In addition, uncertainly remains regarding proposed significant reforms to the U.S. health care system.
+These actual and potential changes to the U.S. health care system.